taromero/latte/README.md

 1. `meteor add canotto90:latte`.
 2. `meteor add practicalmeteor:chai`.
 Latte needs an assetion library, and I've been using ChaiJS.
 2. Write a spec anywhere in a server directory.
-3. The spec should be contained inside a `T.prepare` call.
+3. The spec should be contained inside a `T.suite` call.
-4. Inside any `Meteor.startup` call, run: `T.run`.
 5. On the command line, run: `METEOR_ENV=test meteor --once`

 Sample project: https://github.com/taromero/latte-examples.